machal/cssmine-content/content/oocss.md

 We have three types of elements:

--   object – i.e. a component or a block (`.button`)
+-   object – a component or a block (`.button`)
--   element – an entity inside the object or a sub-object (`.button-icon` representing an icon within a button)
+-   element – an entity inside an object or a sub-object (`.button-icon` representing an icon within a button)
--   modifier – object property (`.button-primary` representing the main call-to-action button)
+-   modifier – an object property (`.button-primary` representing the main call-to-action button)

-It might come in handy to visually distinguish these three element types when dealing with bigger projects.
+It might come in handy to distinguish these three element types visually when working with bigger projects.

 5) The Lowest Specificity
 -------------------------

-In CSS, do not use identificator selectors (`#id`) and the `!important` clause is reserved for debugging purposes only.
+In CSS, do not use identificator selectors (`#id`).
+The `!important` clause is reserved for debugging purposes only.

 To ensure the lowest specificity possible, avoid using:

--   child selector (do not use `.button .button-icon`, just `.button-icon`)
+-   child selector (do not use `.button .button-icon`, but rather `.button-icon`)
--   combined selectors (do not use `.button.button-primary`, just `.button-primary`)
+-   combined selectors (do not use `.button.button-primary`, but rather `.button-primary`)

 Find more on CSS specificity at